 4.2.4 Statistics are available online from DoE Analytical Services Branch, detailing the locations and type of wind energy approved across Northern Ireland each year in quarterly release format.
-Consideration of the figures for applications received in Table 2 below against the overall number of single wind turbine and wind farms approved across the district (Table 3) demonstrates both the large increase in the number of applications received as well as the promotive nature of PPS18 in terms of the number of applications being approved.
-The distribution of approved applications are detailed in Map 4.
+Consideration of the figures for applications received in Table 2 below against the overall number of single wind turbine and wind farms approved across the district (Table 3) demonstrates both the large increase in the number of applications received as well as the promotive nature of PPS18 in terms of the number of applications are detailed in Map 4.